Posted on :: Tags: , , , ,

 root is the point where this traversal began.

-Patterns are defined in a generic way to instantiate with globs, strings or regexes or any other type.
+Patterns are defined in a generic way to be instantiated with globs, strings, regexes, or any other type.

 pub struct Pattern<T> {